Worried about oak wilt?

 What you can do to help prevent the spread of oak wilt

 - If wounds do occur during the summer (e.g., from storms), paint the wounds with tree wound paint or latex-based paint as soon as they are made.
 Beetles have been known to find their way onto wounds within 10 minutes of pruning.

-- Report suspect trees to the Department of Natural Resources Forest Health Division by emailing DNR-FRD-Forest-Health@michigan.gov, calling 517-284-5895 or through the Midwest Invasive Species Information Network (MISIN) website or MISIN mobile app.
+- Report suspect trees to the Department of Natural Resources Forest Health Division by emailing DNR-FRD-Forest-Health@michigan.gov, calling 517-284-5895 or through their online reporting tool by selecting the “View and Report Oak Wilt Locations” bar.

 - Get a lab verification of oak wilt via the Michigan State University Diagnostic Services Clinic.
 Unless there is the presence of a mycelial mat on a dead tree, the presence of oak wilt must be lab-verified before any management options.
 See MSU Diagnostic Services’ specific sampling instructions.